 Research published in Nutrition Reviews suggests almost half of Americans do not get ample magnesium (which plays a role in over 300 biochemical reactions in your body) from their diets.
 Plus, magnesium is one of the minerals you lose when you sweat, says Levitan.
 That means fitness buffs who go hard and sweat hard, and endurance athletes who train for hours at a time, may be at greater risk for magnesium insufficiency.

 As You Age

 As we get older, we’re less able to absorb certain nutrients, says Clow.
-For example, B12 requires a substance called ‘intrinsic factor’ which is secreted by stomach cells in order to be absorbed.
+For example, B12 requires a substance called ‘intrinsic factor,’ which is secreted by stomach cells in order to be absorbed.
 Our production of this substance decreases as we age, she says.
-According to the National Institute on Aging, most people start have trouble absorbing B12 around age 50.
+According to the National Institute on Aging, most people start to have trouble absorbing B12 around age 50.

 Not to mention, conditions and circumstances often related to aging—like use of prescription medications, onset of degenerative diseases, and increased isolation—can also put the elderly at risk for vitamin and mineral deficiencies, says Clow.

 As a rule of thumb, touch base with your doc before taking a multivitamin.
 A healthcare professional can make sure that medicines or supplements you already take won’t interfere with a daily multi, says Clow.
 (Common heartburn and diabetes medications, for example, can interfere with the absorption of magnesium and vitamins B12 and D, Levitan says.)
 And since everyone’s nutritional needs are different, consult with a doc or nutritionist for more info about which supplement may be best for you.